POSIdev-community/aictl/doc/aictl_get_scan_report.md

 ### Options

 ```
   -h, --help               help for report
+      --include-comments   Include comments in the report file
+      --include-dfd        Include dfd in the report file
+      --include-glossary   Include glossary report
   -o, --output string      Destination path for the report file
 ```

 ### Options inherited from parent commands